 You take care of everyone else, but sometimes you forget to add yourself to that list.
 Find ways to treat yourself to little things that make you happy.

-It could be as simple as stopping somewhere beautiful on your way home from work to decompress for a few moments or buying yourself a warm blanket to curl up on the couch, keeping you warm.
+It could be as simple as stopping somewhere beautiful on your way home from work to decompress for a few moments or buying yourself a special blanket to curl up on the couch, keeping you cozy and warm.

-The one thing I highly recommend is this book by Susan Branch – Martha’s Vineyard Isle of Dreams.
+If you’re looking for an amazing book to read, this one is one of my favorites – Susan Branch – Martha’s Vineyard Isle of Dreams.
 It’s definitely a cozy read and a visual treat with all the watercolor illustrations.

 With everyone going in different directions during the week, pick one night to set aside as family night and make that evening special.